ialbert/pyblue-central/README.md

 experienced while trying share analytical reports with non technical users.

-It started as a fork of PyGreen: https://github.com/nicolas-van/pygreen and it has been expanded to support bioinformatics related functionality.
+It started as a fork of PyGreen: https://github.com/nicolas-van/pygreen and it has been expanded to include bioinformatics related functionality.
 See the README.pygreen.md or see the PyGreen repository https://github.com/nicolas-van/pygreen for more details on PyGreen